2021 Virtual Piano Institute

 Dates and Deadlines

-- weekly studio and masterclasses with faculty and guest artists
+- studio and masterclasses with faculty and guest artists

-- classes in piano literature, performance practice, and other topics
+- special topic classes in entrepreneurship, piano literature, performance practice, and more

 *Coordinator, Collaborative Piano Program

 Admission to the Brevard Music Center is determined by audition.
 Pianists may upload audio recordings or link(s) to YouTube video auditions directly into the application.